 The integrated Kerberos Adapter supports authentication mechanism assurance from Active Directory domain service.

-The integrated Kerberos Adapter supports authentication mechanism assurance by including the SIDs attribute of the authenticated user in the adapter contract.
+The integrated Kerberos Adapter supports authentication mechanism assurance by including the ObjectSID and SIDs attributes of the authenticated user in the adapter contract.

 If your use case requires authentication mechanism assurance, you can add a criterion in the Token Authorization framework to verify that the SIDs attribute contains the security identifier (SID) value associated with the required login method.
 If the SIDs attribute does not contain the specified SID value, the request is denied.